apache/eagle/eagle-external/eagle-docker/README.md

       --node [num]    Docker instances node number, default is 1 --help          Display eagle docker image usage information

-## Advanced Commands
+## Advanced
 1. **Build Image**: Go to the root directory where the [Dockerfile](Dockerfile) is in, build image with following command:

-        docker built -t apache/eagle:0.1.0 .
+        docker built -t apacheeagle/sandbox .

-    > The docker image is named `apache/eagle`.
+    > The docker image is named `apacheeagle/sandbox`.
 Eagle docker image is based on [`ambari:1.7.0`](https://github.com/sequenceiq/docker-ambari), it will install ganglia, hbase,hive,storm,kafka and so on in this image.
 Add startup script and buleprint file into image.

-2. **Verify Image**: After building the `apache/eagle` image successfully, verify the images and could find eagle image.
+2. **Verify Image**: After building the `apacheeagle/sandbox` image successfully, verify the images and could find eagle image.

         docker images

-3. **Deploy Image**: This project also provides helper functions in script [eagle-functions](eagle-functions) for convenience.
+3. **Deploy Image**: This project also provides helper functions in script [eagle-lib.sh](bin/eagle-lib.sh) for convenience.

         # Firstly, load the helper functions into context
         source eagle-functions